Oniipa: Economy and infrastructure

+Tourism

+Onandjokwe State Hospital houses Namibia's only medical museum.
+Owing to its connections to Finnish culture, Oniipa operates Namibia's only public sauna.
+Nakambale Museum, named after the nickname of Martti Rautanen, is situated in town.

 Politics

-Oniipa is governed by a Town council that has seven seats.
+Oniipa was proclaimed a town in 2015.
+Since then is governed by a town council that has seven seats.

 Oshikoto Region, to which Oniipa belongs, is a stronghold of Namibia's ruling SWAPO party.
 For the 2015 local authority election no opposition party nominated a candidate, and SWAPO won uncontested.
 SWAPO only narrowly won the 2020 local authority election.
 It obtained 733 votes and gained four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 673 votes and gained three seats.